equinix-labs/terraform-on-equinix-workshop/docs/part1.md

 > **_Note:_** Project API keys do not have access to the entirety of the API; some endpoints can only be used by personal API keys.

-To create a new user API key, access to your user Profile in the Equinix Metal console, click on your user icon, and click My Profile.
+To create a new user API key, access your user Profile in the Equinix Metal console, click on your user icon, and click My Profile.

 ![Equinix Console profile section screenshot](images/profile-screenshot.png)